 Our experience and expertise help set Cedar Point Recovery apart from other California rehab and treatment centers.
 While many addictions share certain characteristics, each substance – and each client – carries a unique set of challenges.
 We pride ourselves on drug and alcohol dependence treatment plans tailored to our client’s specific needs.

-Counselors at our NJ rehab facility are ready to provide you with the addiction help you need to develop the tools that will help you achieve long-term addiction recovery.
+Counselors at our Sacramento, California rehab facility are ready to provide you with the addiction help you need to develop the tools that will help you achieve long-term addiction recovery.

 Cedar Point Recovery’s counselors understand that there is no “one size fits all” rehab treatment program.
 As one of the preferred drug and alcohol abuse treatment centers in Sacramento, California, we have secured our solid reputation with our extensive knowledge of what makes addictions different, as well as the common bonds they all share.
 No two people, stories, conditions or addictions are exactly the same.
 We take the necessary time to understand you, not just your addiction.

 Once considered an urban problem, heroin is now everywhere and touches age groups as young as early high school students.
 The cycle of cravings following heroin use makes quitting very difficult.

 Opiates (like heroin and morphine) suppress pain, cause euphoria, and suppress the emotional response to pain.
 Tolerance to these drugs develops rapidly.
 Dependence and addiction can follow quickly.